Selective leaching: Strength and stiffness of nanoporous materials

 where A and m are empirically determined constants, and $\lambda$ is the ligament size.
 The $\lambda^{-m}$ represents the Hall-Petch-like contribution.

 There are two theories for why this increase in strength occurs: 1) dislocations are less common in smaller sample volumes, so deformation requires activation of sources (which is a more difficult process), or 2) dislocations pile-up, which strengthens the material.
 Either way, there would be significant surface and small volume effects in the ligaments <100 nm, which lead to this increase in yield stress.
 A relationship between ligament size and Young's modulus has not been studied past the GA relation.

 Occasionally, the metastable nature of these materials means that ligaments in the structure may "pinch off" due to surface diffusion, which decreases the connectivity of the structure, and reduces the strength of the dealloyed material past what would be expected from simply porosity (as predicted by the Gibson-Ashby relations).

-Dislocation Motion in nano-porous materials
+Dislocation motion in nano-porous materials

 Because the ligaments of these materials are essentially small metallic samples, they are themselves expected to be quite ductile; although, the entire nano-porous material is often observed to be brittle in tension.
 Dislocation behavior is extensive within the ligaments (just as would be expected in a metal): a high density. of partial dislocations, stacking faults and twins have been observed both in simulation and in TEM.
 However, the morphology of the ligaments makes bulk dislocation motion very difficult; the limited size of each ligament and complex connectivity within the nano-porous structure means that a dislocation cannot freely travel long distances and thus induce large-scale plasticity.

 Countermeasures

-Countermeasures involve using alloys not susceptible to grain boundary depletion, using a suitable heat treatment, altering the environment (e.g. lowering oxygen content), and/or use cathodic protection.
+Countermeasures involve using alloys not susceptible to grain boundary depletion, using a suitable heat treatment, altering the environment (e.g. lowering oxygen content), and/or using cathodic protection.